-- There is a risk of hypoglycaemia in patients treated with Myalepta who are on anti-diabetic medicinal products, in particular insulin or insulin secretagogues (e.g. sulphonylureas).
+- There is a risk of hypoglycaemia in patients treated with Myalepta who are on anti-diabetic medicinal products, in particular insulin or insulin secretagogues (e.g. sulphonylureas).1

 - Blood glucose should be monitored closely, especially at the start of treatment and following any dose changes.
 Patients/carers should be reminded to closely monitor blood glucose levels.

 - o HCPs at the Specialist Service should advise the patient on the frequency of blood monitoring

-- Patients/carers should be instructed to talk to the HCPs at the Specialist Service straight away if they notice any of the following signs of low blood sugar:
+- Patients/carers should be instructed to talk to the HCPs at the Specialist Service straight away if they notice any of the following signs of low blood sugar:1

-- o Feeling dizzy
+- Feeling dizzy

 - o Feeling more sleepy or confused

-- Being clumsy and dropping things
+- o Being clumsy and dropping things

 - o Feeling more hungry than normal

-- Sweating more than normal
+- o Sweating more than normal

-- Feeling more irritable or more nervous
+- o Feeling more irritable or more nervous

 - HCPs at the Specialist Service should be informed if patients report repeated or severe signs of hypoglycaemia.

 - Severe hyperglycaemia and difficult-to-treat diabetes associated with insulin resistance are serious consequences of lipodystrophy and often lead to the prescription of high doses of insulin and other drugs.2 If Myalepta is taken with unchanged doses of insulin, mild, moderate or severe hypoglycaemia may occur due to the increased sensitivity of insulin receptors and an increased metabolic response to insulin.^{1,3} - Large dose reductions of 50% or more of baseline insulin requirements may be needed in the first two weeks of treatment.
-Once insulin requirements have stabilised, dose adjustments of other anti-diabetic therapies may also be needed in some patients to minimise the risk of hypoglycaemia.1 - Hypoglycaemia deemed to be related to Myalepta treatment occurred in 14% of patients studied.1 Post marketing, four cases of hypoglycaemia were reported until July 2016.6
+Once insulin requirements have stabilised, dose adjustments of other anti-diabetic therapies may also be needed in some patients to minimise the risk of hypoglycaemia.1 - Hypoglycaemia deemed to be related to Myalepta treatment occurred in 14.2% of patients studied.1 Post marketing, cases of hypoglycaemia have been reported.
+However, due to confounding factors these could not be clearly attributed to Myalepta.6